Eni Maulani Saragih

 Eni Maulani Saragih (born 13 May 1970) is an Indonesian politician who was a member of the People's Representative Council.
 She was first elected in the 2014 legislative election as a member of Golkar.

-She was arrested by the Corruption Eradication Commission in 2018, being accused of having accepted bribery.
+She was arrested by the Corruption Eradication Commission in 2018, being accused of having accepted bribery, and was imprisoned until 2022.

 Background

 Eni was born in Jakarta on 13 May 1970.
 She completed her elementary and middle school in West Jakarta, and her high school at SMA Negeri 70 Jakarta.
 She later graduated from IKIP Jakarta (today Jakarta State University) in 1994, from an economic institute in 2008, and earned a masters from Trisakti University in 2013.

 Career

 In the 2014 legislative election, she was elected to the People's Representative Council as a member of Golkar after winning 84.837 votes.
 She represented the 10th East Java constituency, which included the regencies of Lamongan and Gresik.
 She was appointed as the deputy chairman of the parliament's seventh commission in April 2018, after previously being assigned to the second commission.